DataDog/documentation/content/tracing/setup/go.md

 ## Installation and Getting Started

-For configuration instructions and details about using the API, check out our [API documentation][api docs] for manual instrumentation, and our [integrations section][contrib docs] for Go libraries and frameworks supporting automatic instrumentation.
+For configuration instructions and details about using the API, check out the Datadog [API documentation][api docs] for manual instrumentation, and the [integrations section][contrib docs] for Go libraries and frameworks supporting automatic instrumentation.

 For a description of the terminology used in APM, take a look at the [Getting started with APM section][getting started].
 For details about contributing, check the official repository [README.md file][repo readme].

-Consult our [migration document][migrating] if you need to migrate from an older version of the tracer (e.g. v<0.6.x) to newest version.
+Consult the [migration document][migrating] if you need to migrate from an older version of the tracer (e.g. v<0.6.x) to newest version.

 ### Installation
 First [install and configure the Datadog Agent][1] (see additional documentation for [tracing Docker applications](/tracing/setup/docker/)).